Gender undervaluation – priority awards review

 • 30 June 2027.

-The first increase will apply from the first full pay period starting on or after 30 June 2025.
-These rates are available in the Commission’s final determination.
+The first increase applied from the employee's first full pay period starting on or after 30 June 2025.

 Keep up to date